RobbenRoll/emgfit/docs/source/concepts.rst

 provides specialized methods to quantify the `Peak-shape uncertainties`_.

+.. _recalibration:

-Mass re-calibration and calculation of final mass values
+Mass recalibration and calculation of final mass values
 --------------------------------------------------------
 Before being imported into `emgfit` mass spectra must have undergone a preliminary mass calibration.
 This initial mass scale will persist